Vice President

 New York Metropolitan Area

-Sarah received her Masters of Professional Studies in Art Therapy and Creativity Development from Pratt Institute in Brooklyn, New York with honors.
-For her undergraduate senior project at Marist College, she co-hosted an event featuring Bipolar artists to raise awareness about Bipolar Disorder as well as raised money for “The Balanced Mind Foundation” which is now part of DBSA.
-Her graduate thesis: “The Mind’s Eye: A Self-Study Creating Art with Bipolar I Disorder”, discussed the use of art as a form of self-expression and as coping skill for symptom management.
+Sarah received her Master of Professional Studies in Art Therapy and Creativity Development from Pratt Institute in Brooklyn, New York with honors.
+For her undergraduate senior project at Marist College, she co-hosted an event featuring Bipolar artists to raise awareness about Bipolar Disorder and raised money for “The Balanced Mind Foundation” which is now part of DBSA.
+Her graduate thesis: “The Mind’s Eye: A Self-Study Creating Art with Bipolar I Disorder”, discussed the use of art as a form of self-expression and as a coping skill for symptom management.

 “I have been living with Bipolar Disorder for nearly 20 years, having been diagnosed in my early teens.
 Though it took some time to understand and accept my diagnosis, I feel that my years of lived experience has helped me to learn how to better care of myself and to help others.
 My experience enables me to relate or understand my patients and better support them on their mental health journey.
 I am excited to continue supporting DBSA’s mission to provide hope, help, support, and education to improve the lives of people living with mood disorders.”